esfand/printit/wildcard.md

 How do we apply the get-put principle in the case of the `containsSame()` method shown earlier, where we used an upper-bounded wildcard for the box but a lower-bounded wildcard for the comparator?

-The first part is easy:
+The **first part** is easy:
 we are getting a value from the other box, so we need to use an extends wildcard.

-But the second part is not as clear — because the comparator isn't a container, so it doesn't feel like we're either getting or putting from a data structure.
+But the **second part** is not as clear — because the comparator isn't a container, so it doesn't feel like we're either getting from or putting to a data structure.

-The way to think about the get-put principle when the data type is not obviously a container class like a collection is that, even though an EqualityComparator is not a data structure, it is still something you can "put" a value into — in the sense of passing the value to one of its methods.
+The way to think about the get-put principle when the **data type** is not obviously a container class like a collection is that, even though an `EqualityComparator` is not a data structure, it is still something you can **put** a value into — in the sense of passing the value to one of its methods.
 In the `containsSame()` method, you are using the Box as **a producer of values** (retrieving values from the Box) and using the comparator as **a consumer of values** (passing values to the comparator).